Nitin-Flavier13/Nitin-Flavier13/README.md

 - 👋 Hi, I’m Nitin Flavier
-- 👀 I’m interested in Bare-Metal Programming
+- 👀 I’m deeply passionate about Data Science & Machine Learning
-- 🌱 I’m currently writing functions for different peripherals of STM32F407 Controller
+- 🌱 I’m currently exploring the field of Deep Learning with TensorFlow
-- 💞️ I’m ready to work on projects related to Micro-Controllers & IOT
+- 💞️ I’m eager to collaborate on projects that solve real-world problems using Data Science and ML.
-- 📫 You can mail me on nitinflavier13@gmail.com
+- 📫 You can mail me at nitinflavier13@gmail.com

 <!---
 Nitin-Flavier13/Nitin-Flavier13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.